ponsoc/ststeroids/README.md

 ### Release notes

+0.1.14

+- Improved UI peformance when working with fragments.
+- Improved method naming. **Note** to update the run and render calls to `execute_run` and `exectute_render`

 0.1.13

-- Adds a function to set a registered element's value
+- Adds a function to set a registered element's value.
-- Adds a function for rendering a component as a fragment
+- Adds a function for rendering a component as a fragment.

 0.1.12

-- Makes a real Singleton of the component store
+- Makes a real Singleton of the component store.
 - Fixes that an invalid route exception was thrown when an error occurred while running the layout beloning to a route, instead of throwing the real error.
-- Updates the readme and the example on how to have better autocomplete
+- Updates the readme and the example on how to have better autocomplete.

 0.1.11

-Considered first stable release
+Considered first stable release.

 < 0.1.11